slaclab/lume-model-deployment-template/README.md

 You will be prompted for configuration values (e.g., deployment name, model version, etc.).
 You should have the following information ready:
 - **registered_model_name**: Name of the model as registered in the MLflow Model Registry.
-This should be something like `snd-nn-model` or `lcls-cu-inj-model`.
+This should be something like `snd-nn-model` or `lcls-cu-inj-model`, using all lowercase letters, numbers and hyphens.
 - **model_version**: Version of the model as registered in the MLflow Model Registry.
 This should be an integer, e.g., `1`.
 - **deployment_name**: Name of the Kubernetes deployment.
 This must be unique within the Kubernetes namespace you are deploying to.
-It should be something like `snd-nn-model-deployment` or `lcls-cu-inj-model-deployment`.
+It should be something like `snd-nn-model-deployment` or `lcls-cu-inj-model-deployment`, using all lowercase letters, numbers and hyphens.
 **Note that all deployments will be in the same namespace, `lume-online-ml`, so choose unique names.**
 - **rate**: Inference rate in Hz.
 This is how often the model will run inference.
 Default is `1` (once per second).
-- **extra_pip_requirements**: Any additional pip packages your model needs that are not already included in the base image.
 - **mlflow_tracking_uri**: The MLflow tracking server URI.
 This can be either the production server or a local server for testing.
 - **vcluster**: The name of the vcluster to deploy to.
 This should be either `ad-accel-online-ml` or `lcls-ml-online`.
 - **interface**: The interface to use for EPICS PV access.
 This should be either `epics`, `k2eg`, or `test`.
+- **device**: Whether to use `cpu` or `gpu` for model inference.
+Default is `cpu`.

 ### Updating an Existing Deployment
 If the template is updated and you want to apply changes to your project: